 - Exposed turrets

-The Tikka T3x is a reliable, well made rifle from Finland that punches holes well above its budget, encroaching on the territory reserved for Remington or Winchester.
+The Tikka T3x is a reliable, well-made rifle from Finland that punches holes well above its budget, encroaching on the territory reserved for Remington or Winchester.
 Tikka recently entered the rimfire market with the T1x, a rimfire clone of the T3x, and NRL shooters are starting to take notice.
 For a dedicated NRL rifle on a tikka platform, an equally good scope is needed, and that comes in the form of the Vortex Diamondback Tactical 6-24×50 FFP.

 While the Athlon Talos has an illuminated reticle and is $125 cheaper, the Vortex has the best warranty in the industry going for it as well as a solid reputation that has been building for 10 years longer than Athlon’s scopes.
 The bigger objective lets in a bit more light, but besides that the two scopes are very similar in function and quality.
 Both are a great entry into their respective manufacturer’s line of rifle scopes.

 The Tikka T1x aims to be something few rifles succeed at, be a target rifle AND a hunting rifle all in one.
 Some models, like the 10/22, accomplish this with many sub-models.
-But Tikka has wrapped both worlds into the same rifle and have done a remarkable job of it as well!
+But Tikka has wrapped both worlds into the same rifle and has done a remarkable job of it as well!
 The T1x is capable of incredible accuracy and has a growing library of aftermarket parts for owners to play with.
 To a new shooter, the T1x MTR is a great investment.

 6. Ruger Precision Rimfire and Bushnell Match Pro 6-24×50